raydiak/Inline-Lua/README.md

 #### method end ()

-Lua has a nondeterministic notion of where the end of a sparse array is, while Perl always considers the end to be after the defined element with the highest index, which always includes any holes within the array.
-Perl arguably doesn't even support arrays with missing elements so much as arrays with undefined elements, unless using a type of hash instead, as Lua does.
+Lua has a nondeterministic notion of where the end of a sparse array is, while Raku always considers the end to be after the defined element with the highest index, which always includes any holes within the array.
+Raku arguably doesn't even support arrays with missing elements so much as arrays with undefined elements, unless using a type of hash instead, as Lua does.
 To compensate, a bit of slower but far more correct code iterates over all the table's keys to